junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "The sound of it is like earthquakes on Earth, but for Heaven, the shaking is making the whole celestial dimension crack.
 There are rifts that souls are falling from.
 You might find more ghost or spirit cases, like Nick's wife and son."
 Cas says, voice low.

 Sam greets them in the library, in the middle of scrolling on the laptop pages, noting something down on a piece of paper.
-A handful of their spare phones lie around on the desk, buzzing with incoming calls and messages.
+A handful of their spare phones lie around on the desk, busy buzzing with incoming calls and messages.

 "What's that?"
 Dean glances at the paper he's working on.
 It has a long list of locations and it's still growing.

-"I think the Vail is going nuts."
-Sam says, wiping his face with the free hand.
+"I think the Vail is going nuts," Sam says, wiping his face with the free hand.

-"Define 'nuts'."
-Dean says, though he already has some idea.
+"Define 'nuts'," Dean says, though he already has some idea.

 "Basically, we have more ghost stories in the last twenty-four hours than the past ten years altogether.
 I got hunters calling from everywhere saying there are more ghosts than they've ever seen, but they're not vengeful, they're just... there.
 Confused, just like we're, like they don't belong there, and they have no idea why they're here."
 Sam hands them the list.
 "I was trying to see if any of them are real vengeful spirit cases that need attention."